How Lily pad Inspired Lightweight Ribbed Structural Panels

 The giant Amazonian lily pad can support the weight of a small child (up to 40 kg) on its surface, despite being made of thin, water-filled tissue.
 The underside has a radiating rib structure alternating with air-filled chambers that provides enormous flexural rigidity with minimal material.

-In the language of biomimicry, this falls under the Make › Build lightweight load-bearing structures category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Build lightweight load-bearing structures category.

 The Design Principle